Self-esteem and social media

 Help them have positive online experiences

-• Remind your teenager that self-worth will never be measured by numbers on social media.
+• Remind them that self-worth will never be measured by numbers.
 Instead, get them to think about and focus on the positive friendships and relationships that they have.

 • Discuss how social media is not a competition.
 Just because a person has more likes on their post does not mean their contribution is better or more interesting.

 • Show them how to filter out particular content.
-If you know there is a person or theme (such as 'thinspo' that your child feels particularly upset or threatened by on social media, suggest they un-follow or hide posts from this person.
+If you know there is a person or theme (such as 'thinspo') that your child feels particularly upset or threatened by on social media, suggest they unfollow or hide upsetting posts.
 This can be a good way to protect your child from comparing themselves to others while you talk to them about building a healthy relationship with themselves.
+Check out our tips for helping your teen deal with disturbing content.

 What to do if you're worried

-• Encourage face to face interaction to nurture meaningful friendships and relationships.
-Don't limit this to peers; include family, your own friends, and other people who can have a positive impact on your child.
+• Encourage face to face interaction.
+Help them nurture meaningful friendships and relationships.
+Don't limit this to peers; include family, your own friends, and other people who can have a positive impact on them.

 • Suggest positive role models for them to follow.
 Find some examples of people sharing content that is helpful and positive, and encourage your child to have more of this in their newsfeed.

-• Give them activities to do that don't involve screens simply telling them to get off their phone or computer doesn't engage your child in a positive activity, it just removes the online world and could induce the dreaded FOBO.
-Instead, develop a plan for activities (such as sport, movies, taking short courses, or outdoor adventures) that they can engage with instead.
+• Give them activities to do that don't involve screens.
+Simply telling them to get off their phone or computer doesn't engage your child in a positive activity. it just removes the online world.
+Instead, develop a plan for activities such as sport, movies, taking short courses, or outdoor adventures that they can engage with instead.

-• Get them to talk to someone.
-If you are really worried that their self esteem is being impacted negatively, talk to a teacher or GP.
+• Encourage them to talk to someone.
+If you’re really worried that their self-esteem is being impacted negatively, you could encourage them to chat with a trusted teacher, a school counsellor or a GP.
+They could also chat with other young people anonymously on the ReachOut Online Community, or book in to chat with a peer worker via PeerChat (if they’re over 16).
 If body image is a big issue, The Butterfly Foundation offer free counseling.